cfengine/documentation/reference/functions/translatepath.markdown

 }
 ```

-**Notes**: Be careful when using this function in combination with regular
+**Notes:** Be careful when using this function in combination with regular
 expressions, since backslash is also used as escape character in
 regex's.
 For example, in the regex `dir/.abc`, the dot represents the
 regular expression "any character", while in the regex `dir\.abc`, the